hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ## __Deprecated

-This attribute can be applied to a function to indicate that it has been *deprecated*; that is, it is obsolete, and calls to it should be revised.
-This attribute has two possible attribute values.
+If you mark a function with `__Deprecated`, the Hack typechecker will find all static invocations of that function and mark them as errors so that you can find those invocations and fix them as needed.
+For runtime invocations, any function marked with `__Deprecated` will still be called successfully, but with runtime logging so that you can find and fix those dynamic invocations later.

 Consider the following example:

 ```Hack
 <<__Deprecated("This function has been replaced by do_that", 7)>>